bitbull-serverless/dynamic-ip-whitelist/README.md

 - **RuleDescription**: The rules descriptions used to identify rules.

 - **FlushScheduleExpression**: The CloudWatch Event scheduled expression to trigger flush rules process.

-- **HostedZoneId**: The Route53 hosted zone ID used for the domain.

 ## Outputs